lgltan/CSC615M-MP/README.md

 # Running the program:
 To run the program, simply run the main.py file in the root directory.

-### Additional Notes:
-To test individual parts of the program, use test.ipynb

 # Using the program:
 1. Enter the input specifications in the first textbox labelled as "Input Specifications" then press the "Run" button